-The Dark Matter and Neutrinos Group at Penn State will be hosting a small Dark Matter Day event at the HUB on October 31st, 2017!
-We will have an information booth at the lobby, to explore the science of dark matter and the experiments looking for it!
+The Dark Matter and Neutrinos Group at Penn State will be hosting a Dark Matter Day event at the HUB on October 31st, 2019!
+We will have an information booth at the lobby from 10am to 4pm, to explore the science of dark matter and the experiments looking for it!
 Speakers include Profs.
 Carmen Carmona and Luiz de Viveiros, and several graduate students working on Dark Matter detection experiments!

 What do you get if you combine thousands of precision-engineered pieces, expertise from around the world, and many hours of hard work in a cleanroom?
 The world’s biggest, cleanest TPC – towering 9ft tall at the frontier of rare event searches!@SanfordLabhttps://t.co/UZejlTB5Ckpic.twitter.com/VnJjtzfgsp